FightPandemics/FightPandemics-iOS/README.md

 Special thanks to all [contributors](https://github.com/FightPandemics/FightPandemics-iOS/contributors) :purple_heart:

+See [CREDITS](https://github.com/FightPandemics/FightPandemics-iOS/blob/develop/CREDITS.md) for a list of service providers and OSS used to power the app :rocket:

 ## License

 FightPandemics is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/FightPandemics/FightPandemics-iOS/develop/LICENSE) file for more info.